hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/relationships/2-create-relationship.md

 ---
 title: "Create Relationship"
 metaTitle: "Create Relationship | Hasura GraphQL Tutorial"
-metaDescription: "This part of the tutorial covers how to create relationship between two tables using Hasura console"
+metaDescription: "This part of the tutorial covers how to create a relationship between two tables using Hasura console"
 ---